NordicMRspine/MRINavigator.jl/docs/src/Pipelines.md

-# Explain here the pipleines
+# Explain here the pipelines